zomorodiyan/CudaShockTube/README.md

 Build and run the solution of cudaShockTube/shockTube.sln in Visual Studio to get lax.dat, roe.dat.

 ## To visualize the results
-Check "Accept Connections" from Tecplot 360 application -> Scripting tab -> Pytecplot Connections.
+Check "Accept Connections" from Tecplot 360 application -> Scripting tab -> Pytecplot Connections.<br/>
 Run pytecplot/XYLine.py by python.

 ## Prerequisites